About Type 1 Diabetes

 About type 1 diabetes

-Type 1 diabetes isn’t caused by poor diet or an unhealthy lifestyle.
-In fact, it isn’t caused by anything that you did or didn’t do, and there was nothing you could have done to prevent it.
+Type 1 diabetes isn’t caused by a poor diet or an unhealthy lifestyle.
+It isn’t caused by anything that you did or didn’t do, and there was nothing you could have done to prevent it.

 If you have any symptoms of diabetes, you should contact your GP.
 It doesn’t necessarily mean you have diabetes, but it’s worth checking – early diagnosis, treatment and good control are vital for good health and reduces the chances of developing serious complications.